andrewathalye/fishcauldron/README.md

-# Visibility
+# Fish Cauldron

 ## Description

-Allows invisible entities to be seen and identified, and gives all entities a glowing effect so that they can be seen from behind blocks.

-## Warning

-This should *ONLY* be used on anarchy servers, since it is effectively equivalent to ESP or similar hacks.
+Allows buckets of fish to be used in cauldrons.
+Can be installed serverside.

 ## License